- Dining Services

 ·Assisting with development and maintenance of shadowing network

 ·Planning of professional development hall activities for hall meetings; maintenance of attendance record

 ·Management of PHLLC resource library

 Buccaneer Guides must be able to commit to all of the dates/times listed below.
 Please do not apply for this position if you are unable to commit to all of these dates.
 Contact Rachel Kellogg (email@example.com) if you have questions or concerns about any of these dates.

 All Buccaneer Guides are required to attend the following dates:

 - Buc Guides are invited and encouraged to assist with incoming freshmen interviews and summer orientation dates if possible.

 - Participate in move-in and training activities with your living-learning community the week before classes begin.

-- 5 hours each week for Medical Professions Advisement office hours and 10-15 hours each week building community with the residents in your living-learning community; includes programs and activities, as well as management of online communities (Facebook, email communications, other social media, etc.)
+- 5 hours each week for Medical Professions Advisement office hours and 10-15 hours each week building community with the residents in your living-learning community

-- Planning and facilitation of twice-monthly hall meetings, attendance at PHLLC Advisory Council meetings approximately 3 times per year.
+- Planning and facilitation of monthly hall meetings and monthly house meetings, attendance at PHLLC Advisory Council meetings approximately 3 times per year.

 - Provide ongoing guidance to PHLLC committees and mentors.

-These positions are supervised by Rachel Dinsmore, Academic Counselor in the Medical Professions Advisement Office.
+These positions are supervised by Rachel Kellogg, Academic Counselor in the Medical Professions Advisement Office.

-Questions about these positions should be directed to Rachel Dinsmore at email@example.com or 423.439.5602.
+Questions about these positions should be directed to Rachel Kellogg at firstname.lastname@example.org or 423.439.5602.